mikiec84/Office-Add-in-UX-Design-Patterns/README.md

 * This repository is a work in progress.
 We're actively improving existing design patterns and adding new ones.

 ##Change Log
+* 4/7/16 - Updates to the auth flows and dialog patterns
 * 3/31/16 - Updates to dialog patterns files and other minor fixes
 * 3/30/16 - Added 4 new first run patterns, updated brand_bar and notifications_inline_messages pattern
 * 3/25/16 - Additional templates and patterns added